chrislkeller/madcrime/README.md

 - Search, search, search: Plain text, by date, by incident type, by address or radius.
 - Determine if content from Madison's Most Wanted and CrimeStoppers has a place.
 - Determine how to handle cases that aren't posted.
-- <s>Add map to main page with markers locating where incidents occured.</s>
+- <del>Add map to main page with markers locating where incidents occured.</del>
 - Add map with aldermanic ward polygons.
 - Alert system for when new incidents are loaded.
 - Hook in with Wis Circuit Court Access queries?